blinksh/blink/README.md

 Specifically, the commands available (as of now) are:

-ls, touch, cp, rm, ln, mv, mkdir, rmdir, du, chksum, chmod, chflags, chgrp, stat, cd, setenv
+ls, touch, cp, rm, ln, mv, mkdir, rmdir, df, du, chksum, chmod, chflags, chgrp, stat, readlink, compress, uncompress, gzip, gunzip, cd, setenv

 You will need to compile the framework blink/file_cmds-264.50.1/file_cmds_ios/file_cmds_ios.xcodeproj using XCode project (*not*  blink/file_cmds-264.50.1/file_cmds.xcodeproj which is for the OSX version of the commands).